Business Technology Management, B.S.

 Continuation Standards

-Business technology management students must maintain a 2.00 cumulative GPA in all courses used to fulfill the major.
+Business technology management students must maintain a 2.00 cumulative GPA in all courses used to fulfill the major-specific course requirements.

 Students will be automatically placed on university probation if any of the following occur: